LirakR/ToDo-List-using-Django/README.md

 2. Open the folder "ToDo-List_using-Django-main" as a project in Vistual Studio Code or PyCharm, Or open cmd in that folder if you don't use any sofware.

-3. In cmd or terminal and do the following commands:
+3. In cmd or terminal do the following commands:

 1. pip install django
 2. cd ToDoProject
 3. python manage.py runserver

-After that you can open your browser and go to: http://127.0.0.1:8000/ and you will se the ToDoList web app running.
+After that you can open your browser and go to: http://127.0.0.1:8000/ and you will see the ToDoList web app running.